The year of my Linux desktop

 Passwords

-I switched from to in preparation of the switch as 1Password doesn’t support Linux.
+I switched from 1Password to Enpass in preparation of the switch as 1Password doesn’t support Linux.
 Enpass needed some HDPI tweaks but works just fine.
 Having all your passwords at hand is an absolute must these days.
 I still prefer 1Password: it’s a nicer and more polished application but without Linux support, it’s out.

 I grew addicted to MailMate on macOS but switched back to Thunderbird on Linux.
 It feels like a step back.
 MailMate’s “plain text only but switch on a per message basis” is stellar, as is their PGP integration.
 I understand I have a specific mail preference but was surprised there are not more modern power tools for mail on Linux.
 The main mail application is not-so-recent software with an uncertain future.
 Yes, I tried Geary, Nylas and even mutt and thanks, but no thanks.